aptima-ai/aptima_framework/docs/ten_framework/message_system.md

 }
 ```

-The message pairing mechanism between different extensions in the TEN framework is similar to function calls in traditional programming languages.
+The message pairing mechanism between different extensions in the APTIMA framework is similar to function calls in traditional programming languages.
 Here's a simple analogy:

 1. The message name is akin to a function name, and the pairing mechanism between extensions' messages is like the function call mechanism.
 2. Message properties are similar to function parameters.
-3. When the TEN framework determines that an output message `foo` from extension A pairs with an input message `foo` from extension B, it's analogous to a function pointer in extension A pointing to the function `foo` in extension B.
+3. When the APTIMA framework determines that an output message `foo` from extension A pairs with an input message `foo` from extension B, it's analogous to a function pointer in extension A pointing to the function `foo` in extension B.
 4. The pairing is based solely on the message name, not the message properties.
-This means the TEN framework does not support a mechanism analogous to function overloading.
+This means the APTIMA framework does not support a mechanism analogous to function overloading.

 Therefore, the message name is crucial for the input/output messages of each extension, serving as the control plane interface for that extension.

-Although the TEN framework provides a language-agnostic calling mechanism at the single-message level, it also allows static and dynamic checks on the calling relationships between extensions through the TEN schema.
+Although the APTIMA framework provides a language-agnostic calling mechanism at the single-message level, it also allows static and dynamic checks on the calling relationships between extensions through the APTIMA schema.
 This helps detect potential issues, such as differing interpretations of a property type between a source and a destination extension.
 Users can define their message names and determine the calling relationships between extensions through graphs.
-The TEN framework also offers static check tools to ensure these relationships do not cause any problems.
+The APTIMA framework also offers static check tools to ensure these relationships do not cause any problems.

-## Message Ownership Concept in the TEN Framework
+## Message Ownership Concept in the APTIMA Framework

-In the TEN framework, once a message is successfully sent, the extension that sent the message can no longer use it.
+In the APTIMA framework, once a message is successfully sent, the extension that sent the message can no longer use it.
 This concept is crucial for maintaining message safety and thread safety within the framework.

 <figure><img src="../assets/png/message_ownership.png" alt=""><figcaption><p>Message Processing Follows the Concept of Ownership</p></figcaption></figure>

 There are two directions in which messages can be sent: **send** and **return**.
 Only command messages have a return direction; data, audio_frame, and video_frame messages do not.
 After a message is sent, it may go through various processing steps, and allowing an extension to continue using the message could lead to thread safety issues.
 For instance, another extension handling the message might be running in a different thread.
 Even if the initial extension continues to use the message without any visible issues, this behavior is undefined and should not be relied upon by developers.

-The TEN runtime enforces various safeguards to ensure that an extension cannot use a message after it has been successfully sent.
+The APTIMA runtime enforces various safeguards to ensure that an extension cannot use a message after it has been successfully sent.

 ### Message Ownership Transfer to the Extension

-When the TEN framework delivers a message to an extension via the `OnCmd`, `OnData`, `OnVideoFrame`, or `OnAudioFrame` callbacks, the framework transfers ownership of the message to the extension.
-This transfer of ownership means that the TEN framework guarantees that only the receiving extension has access to the message, ensuring message safety and thread safety.
-The extension can freely use the message and must return ownership to the TEN framework when it no longer needs the message.
+When the APTIMA framework delivers a message to an extension via the `OnCmd`, `OnData`, `OnVideoFrame`, or `OnAudioFrame` callbacks, the framework transfers ownership of the message to the extension.
+This transfer of ownership means that the APTIMA framework guarantees that only the receiving extension has access to the message, ensuring message safety and thread safety.
+The extension can freely use the message and must return ownership to the APTIMA framework when it no longer needs the message.
 After returning ownership, the extension must not interact with the message any further.

-### Message Ownership Transfer to the TEN Framework
+### Message Ownership Transfer to the APTIMA Framework

-When an extension sends a message back to the TEN runtime using APIs like `SendCmd`, `ReturnResult`, `SendData`, `SendVideoFrame`, or `SendAudioFrame`, the extension transfers ownership of the message back to the TEN framework.
+When an extension sends a message back to the APTIMA runtime using APIs like `SendCmd`, `ReturnResult`, `SendData`, `SendVideoFrame`, or `SendAudioFrame`, the extension transfers ownership of the message back to the APTIMA framework.

 ### Ownership of Data Related to Messages

 The concept of ownership extends beyond the message itself to all resources associated with that message.
 Just like the message, each resource's ownership can only belong to one extension at a time, and it mirrors the message's ownership.
-This design ensures both message and thread safety within the TEN framework.
+This design ensures both message and thread safety within the APTIMA framework.

-For example, if extension A owns a message and uses a buffer within that message, it must return ownership of both the message and the buffer to the TEN runtime when it no longer needs them.
+For example, if extension A owns a message and uses a buffer within that message, it must return ownership of both the message and the buffer to the APTIMA runtime when it no longer needs them.

 ### Copy Semantics by Default

-To prevent issues such as data races caused by multiple extensions handling the same resource simultaneously, the TEN framework defaults to **copy semantics** when transmitting data across TEN runtime and extension boundaries.
+To prevent issues such as data races caused by multiple extensions handling the same resource simultaneously, the APTIMA framework defaults to **copy semantics** when transmitting data across APTIMA runtime and extension boundaries.
 Copying ensures that ownership is separated, maintaining safety.

 ### Borrowing Semantics

-The TEN framework also supports **borrowing semantics**, allowing an extension to use a resource without taking ownership.
+The APTIMA framework also supports **borrowing semantics**, allowing an extension to use a resource without taking ownership.
 This approach enhances resource utilization while maintaining message and thread safety.
 Borrowing APIs must be used in conjunction with GiveBack APIs to ensure the safety and integrity of resources.

-When an extension returns ownership of a message to the TEN runtime, the runtime will only accept the message if all associated resources have also been returned.
-For instance, if extension A borrows a data message's buffer but does not return the buffer's ownership before returning the message itself, the TEN runtime will reject the message (e.g., `SendData` will fail).
+When an extension returns ownership of a message to the APTIMA runtime, the runtime will only accept the message if all associated resources have also been returned.
+For instance, if extension A borrows a data message's buffer but does not return the buffer's ownership before returning the message itself, the APTIMA runtime will reject the message (e.g., `SendData` will fail).

 ### Borrowing API